 Choose a bag with hip straps and adequate padding.
 Hip straps divert the weight from your shoulders to your thigh and hip muscles instead, easing the load on your back.
 The ideal bag should also allow airflow to your back so you don’t sweat too much or chafe.

 Your BOB should also have ergonomically designed features that are geared towards safety and accessibility.
-Look for water-resistant bags or bags with a top lid or rain hood that can protect it from moisture.
+Look for a water-resistant bag or a bag with a top lid or rain hood that can protect it from moisture.
 Bags that can accommodate hydration packs are also ideal.
 This means easy access to water even when you’re on the move.

 A bag with a MOLLE (Modular Lightweight Load-carrying Equipment) system allows multiple items like tool sheaths and medkits to be attached to the bag, which is great for ease of access.

 Durability Is the Name of the Game

 Your bag should be able to withstand a lot of use and abuse, so it has to be durable.
 Consider the make and material of the bag.
 Since moisture is your bag’s worst enemy, make sure that it is resistant to water.